samforbyn/samforbyn/README.md

 ### About Me:
 #### I'm 21 years old, I have a love for technology, problem solving, analytical thinking, as well as understanding how and why things work.
 Currently I am a student developer, with hopes of being able to develop applications and/or systems using Python full time.
 I strongly believe that to expand, increase, or build upon a knowledge base you must immerse yourself into that environment.
 You're not going to get better at cycling if you only ride your bicylce one a week.
 Same for playing any sport, learning any subject, or bettering yourself in any way, really...
 To truly progress at a satisfactory rate - immersing yourself through repitition and consistency will take you where you need to be.

-#### We're limited by time.
-A proverb that always resonated with me is:

-### “The best time to plant a tree was 20 years ago.
-The second best time is now.”

-#### So take that next step, plant that tree now.
-You'll be grateful in 20 years!